dasRAINBOW/unclick/README.md

 Undetectable autoclicker in Python.

 ## How to use
-(Only works on Windows for now, might make Linux version later.)
-Download source, extract, open ```main.pyw```.
+(Only works on Windows due to libraries, might make Linux version some time) Download source, extract, open ```main.pyw```.
 Hold F24 (or change bind in ```main.pyw``` file yourself) to click.
 To close, press F20 (or change bind in ```main.pyw```)